habert75/AI-Agent-Training/Homeworks/Homework2/README.md

 - To avoid OpenAI rate-limit/token errors, the system prompt asks the agent to summarize results (max ~400 tokens) and not to return full document dumps.

 Steps how to run the flow:
-1. Import or open `retail assistant agent with slack.json` in n8n.
+1. Import or open `Retail Assistant Agent.json` in n8n.
 2. Configure credentials (Slack, Elasticsearch, OpenAI) in n8n.
 3. Run a test chat message via the agent trigger or use the n8n Test UI.
 4. Inspect the `Format Slack message` node execution data to verify `{ channel, text }